GARFIELD5211/sky-blue-journeys/README.md

 ## 📖 About

-Sky Blue Journeys is a full-stack travel website built to provide a seamless experience for travelers looking to book vacations, flights, hotels, and holiday packages.
+Lancer travel is a full-stack travel website built to provide a seamless experience for travelers looking to book vacations, flights, hotels, and holiday packages.
 The application focuses on performance, responsive design, and an intuitive user experience across all devices.

 Whether users are planning a weekend getaway or an international vacation, Sky Blue Journeys provides a clean and user-friendly interface for discovering travel opportunities.